 The Affordable Care Act imposes a 2.3% excise tax on certain transactions, including U.S. sales of many medical devices, which includes domestic sales of certain of our products.
 This new tax became effective in January 2013.
 However, the Consolidated Appropriations Act of 2016, which was enacted late 2015, suspended the tax beginning January 1, 2016, and this suspension was recently extended through December 31, 2019.
-It is unclear whether and to what extent this tax will impact our business, if and when the suspension is lifted.
+Absent further legislative action, this tax will be reinstated in 2020, which could have an adverse effect on our financial condition and results of operations.